There are some of the things to be aware of and considered in managing individuals with cleft.

 5. Oral Hygiene (Dental Care)

-Dental hygiene is a challenge amongst cleft children as teeth are typically misaligned, malformed or missing.
+Oral hygiene is a challenge amongst cleft children as teeth are typically misaligned, malformed or missing.
 Food can be easily trapped, leading to dental caries.
 Attention needs to be given to oral hygiene so that cleft protocol, such as orthodontic treatment can be applied without complications.

 6. Psychology and Self Esteem